Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Background and Related Work

-The \emph{cliff effect} is a term coined by Rosenthal and Gaito to describe the sudden drop of confidence that a real effect exists just above $p=0.05$~\cite{Rosenthal:1963:ILS}.
-It can be used as a proxy to measure dichotomous inferences~\cite{Lai:2010:DT}.
-Rosenthal and Gaito's initial study demonstrated the cliff effect on 19 researchers in psychology, and their findings were later replicated by Nelson \etal \cite{Nelson:1986:ISS} on a much larger sample (85 psychologists).
-However, a more recent work by Poitevineau and Lecoutre~\cite{Poitevineau:2001:CEO} states that the claims on the cliff effect might be overstated and that only a small fraction of their participants adopted an all-or-none strategy.
-Nonetheless, a later study highlighted that even statisticians were not immune to misinterpretation of $p$-values and dichotomous thinking~\cite{Lecoutre:2003:ESI}.
-However, due to the previous focus on restricted populations (mainly psychologists) and also because some of the details of the experiments have not been fully presented (such as the exact question asked of the participants), it is difficult to assess whether these findings would hold in a more general population of researchers.
+The term cliff effect was coined by Rosenthal and Gaito in their study \cite{Rosenthal:1963:ILS} on 19 researchers in psychology.
+Their findings were later replicated by Nelson \etal \cite{Nelson:1986:ISS} on a larger sample (85 psychologists).
+Poitevineau and Lecoutre~\cite{Poitevineau:2001:CEO} showed that only a small fraction of their participants adopted a dichotomous all-or-none strategy, while Lai \cite{Lai:2010:DT} showed that milder tendencies to dichotomous thinking exist.
+Another study by Poitevineau and Lecoutre~\cite{Lecoutre:2003:ESI} suggested that even statisticians were not immune to misinterpretations and dichotomous thinking.
+However, due to the previous focus on restricted populations (mainly psychologists) and also because some of the details of the experiments have not been fully presented (such as the exact question asked to the participants), it is difficult to assess whether these findings would hold in a more general population of researchers.

 Previous studies on interpretation of \pvalues\ and CIs have suggested that there are two to four confidence interpretation profiles~\cite{Poitevineau:2001:CEO, Lai:2010:DT,Kalinowski:2018:STCI}.
-For example, Lai~\cite{Lai:2010:DT} manually categorized respondents' confidence profiles into four different categories, although discarding a large proportion respondents whose answers did not clearly fit into any category.
-While some individual variation and hybrid interpretation styles are likely to exist, due to historical reasons it is likely that the main profiles are the all-or-none category (related to Neyman-Pearson significance testing), and the gradually decreasing confidence category (related to Fisher's significance testing approach).
+While some individual variation and hybrid interpretation styles are likely to exist, due to historical reasons it is likely that the main profiles are the all-or-none category (related to Neyman-Pearson significance testing) and the gradually decreasing confidence category (related to Fisher's significance testing approach).
 See, for example,~\cite{Perezgonzalez2015} for descriptions of the original approaches to significance testing by Fisher, and Neyman and Pearson as well as their connection to current NHST practice.

 Bayesian paradigm and replacing CIs with \emph{credible intervals} have been suggested as a solution to the problems with CIs and \pvalues \cite{kay2016researcher, kruschke2018bayesian,Scheibehenne:2016:BES,Wagenmakers:2007:PSP}.
 Compared to the CI, the credible interval has a more intuitive interpretation: given the model and the prior distribution of the parameter (\eg mean), the 95\% credible interval contains the unknown parameter with 95\% probability.
 Or perhaps even better, one can present the whole posterior distribution of the parameter of interest.
 Despite the benefits of the Bayesian approach, \pvalues\ and CIs are likely to remain in use in many scientific fields, despite their flaws.
 Hence it is of general interest to study whether the problems relating to dichotomous thinking can be alleviated by changing their typical representation styles.